 Afterpay is a company that allows customers to pay for items over the course of 4 installments.
 It works together with over 55,000 online retailers that have adopted its payment options.

 Founded in 2014 and headquartered in Sydney, Afterpay has grown to become one of the world’s leading players in the ‘Buy Now, Pay Later’ space.
-The company went public in 2016 and is now valued at over $40 billion.
+In August 2021, Square announced it would acquire Afterpay for US$29 billion.

-Afterpay is a FinTech company that offers ‘Buy Now, Pay Later’ to online shoppers.
+Afterpay is a FinTech company that offers ‘Buy Now, Pay Later’ (BNPL) solutions to online shoppers.
 Customers can pay for their items over the course of multiple installments.